 Invited speakers were nominated by, and prioritised by ballot of, the members of the Programme Committee.

-We provide Instructions for Authors intending to submit Extended Abstracts of 2-4 pages to the conference together with template LaTeX and BibTeX files.
+We provide Instructions for Authors intending to submit Poster Abstracts of 2 pages to the conference together with template LaTeX and BibTeX files.

-Registration is now open on the Oxford University Store.
+Registration is now open on the Oxford University Store and you may also book Bed and Breakfast accommodation in Christ Church College.

 Christ Church is located on St Aldgate's in the centre of Oxford and is convenient for all public transport links.